Naturally gluten free, Southern spoon bread is a delicious cross between bread pudding and a soufflé.

 As some have said, the best way to be 100% sure of no contamination of gluten when dining out is not to dine out at all.
 Of course, that’s not always possible.

-However, the spoon bread was fantastic and everybody loved it.
+However, the side dish was fantastic and everybody loved it.

 John Egerton in his book Southern Food, quotes a lover of spoon bread, writing, ”A properly prepared dish of spoonbread can be taken as testimony to the perfectability of humankind.”